Coating

 PTFE COATED FABRICS

 Glass fabrics are impregnated on a finishing line with PTFE dispersion.
-The coating layer build-up occurs in three steps: elimination of water, removal of dispersion surfactants to
+The coating layer build-up occurs in three steps: elimination of water, removal of dispersion surfactants to 250°–280°C (482°–536°F) and sintering to 450°C (842°F).
+The impregnation process can be repeated up to eight times to reach the required PTFE thickness.
+Other chemicals can be added

-250°–280°C (482°–536°F) and sintering to 450°C (842°F).
-The impregnation process can be repeated up to eight times in order to reach the required PTFE thickness.
-Other chemicals can be added to impart specific properties.
+to impart specific properties.
 Additional partial heat cleaning is also sometimes processed in order to suit the required color of fabric.